dmbarbour/wikilon/docs/ApplicationModel.md

 ## Binding Live Data

 Projectional editors *usually* won't be involved in this.
 Most live data should be managed by bots.
 However, there might be some exceptions where we can reasonably consider 'live data' to be a form of continuous user editing, like pushing a live stream from a user's camera.
 In any case, the projectional editor shouldn't directly modify anything outside of the bound Awelon environment.

-# Why Not Bot Scripts?

-I had initially imagined use of bot-scripts: one-off transactions with the same type as a bot (`∀v.Env v -> TX v e a`).
-The transaction would succeed or fail or be canceled by a user, retrying only in the special case where failure is due to concurrency conflict.
-It is not technically difficult to implement this pattern.

-However, this is insufficient for most use-cases, even for simple form submission, because we cannot wait for results or integrate network access.
-Instead, we'll be modeling those things awkwardly by adding a request for another bot to handle, then somehow observing the `Env` for a request.
-And entangling `Env`, which is a communication context designed for local Awelon bots, would be awkward for external bots and humans.
-It's also likely to hinder sharing and security.

-I would propose instead that we favor command shells, and GUIs built above them.
-We can abstract scripts in terms of functions that perform macro-manipulations on the context.

 # Managed Dictionaries